sylefeb/Silice/projects/README.md

 ## Arithmetic

-Divider (because we need one!), multiplier and pipeline multiplier.
+Divider (because we need one!), multiplier and pipelined multiplier.

 # Notes and tips